Alzheimer's is a cruel, deadly disease that robs us of our loved ones. Here is the story of my best friend.

 Julia Child was one of America’s first celebrity chefs.
 She’s famous as the “Queen of French Cuisine” and for her interpretation of boeuf bourguignon (beef burgundy).

 Egg salad is a simple, humble food of the United States, invented about a century ago.
-Here you'll learn how to make the perfect egg salad and then explore 10 spinoff variations.
+Here you'll learn how to make the perfect egg salad and then we'll explore 10 spinoff variations.

 Gordon Ramsay is a world-class celebrity chef, recognized for his award-winning culinary skills and his fiery temper.
 He's also famous for his interpretation of the classic dish Beef Wellington.

-Parker House rolls are soft, pillowy, buttery—an easy yeast bread you can make at home.
+Parker House rolls are soft, pillowy, and buttery—an easy yeast bread you can make at home.
 Here's the original recipe plus four spin-offs.

 First learn the story of limoncello, that puckery-sweet lemon liqueur from the Isle of Capri.
 Then we find a recipe for homemade limoncello and how to use it in cooking and baking.

 Corn tortillas are usually brittle and tasteless—unless you make them in your own kitchen.
 Here's how to make them.
-(Hint: You don't need a tortilla press.)
+(Hint: you don't need a tortilla press.)

 Strawberries—beautiful red gems with a fascinating history.
 Learn their story and try some imaginative recipes.